Earnings Per Share (EPS) is one of the most important ratios to assess a company’s profitability.

 What Factors Influence EPS

 Changes in net income, outstanding shares, dividends, and stock buybacks can influence or manipulate a company’s earnings per share (EPS) figures.
-Therefore, comprehending these factors assumes great significance.
+Therefore, comprehending these factors is crucial.

 Company Growth: The growth trajectory of the company can also influence EPS.
 The EPS is likely to rise if a company grows and increases its earnings.